Why Safety First Swim School?

 There are plenty of reasons (or excuses) why you should not enroll your child in Safety First Swim School, time, money, travel…We only need one reason why you should:

-YOUR BABY’S LIFE DEPENDS ON IT!
+YOUR BABY’S LIFE IS WORTH IT!

 Drowning is the leading cause of death in children ages 1 to 4 years old (U.S. Centers for Disease Control).
 Swim lessons reduce risk of drowning by 88% (National Institutes of Health).